KendrickOrg/kendrick/CONTRIBUTING.md

 #### From Pharo Iceberg

 After doing modifications in your image, open Iceberg tool, commit the changes in your Kendrick repository.
 Cherry-pick the modifications that you want to include in your commit.
 Then push your commit to your fork.
-It's more convenient to divide your changes in meaninfull and simple commits, which makes it easier to check for those who need to proofread it.
+It's more convenient to divide your changes in meaningful and simple commits, which makes it easier to check for those who need to proofread it.

 ![iceberge](images/iceberg_pharo.png)